 Stanchions will literally keep them away from each other.
 Having these rented will be very beneficial.

 Stations for masks and sanitizing, as well as floor markers.
 You can even take a step further by actually using mini sanitizer bottles as place cards!

-You can also have some videos/collages playing on a screen to keep their eyes glued on something since mingling closely is not an option.
+You can also have videos/collages playing on a screen to keep their eyes glued on something since mingling closely is not an option.

 Remember that you might want to consider having coverage, like wedding insurance, to give you extra peace of mind if you are serving alcohol.

-If you opt-out of hiring a wedding planner or coordinator but need an extra server, set-up help, and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
+If you opt-out of hiring a wedding planner or coordinator but need an extra server, set-up help, and/or bartender, there are staffing companies where you can hire help directly and not worry about other things needed to be executed on the day of the event.

-SAFETY PROTOCOL EXTRA TIP: Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
+SAFETY PROTOCOL EXTRA TIP: With your guests and yourself wearing masks and practicing social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate them!) to put in between tables.

 We suggest for your wedding day not to stress yourself and focus on sharing the special moment with the love of your life while keeping in mind health and safety protocols to prevent the virus.

 DISCLAIMER: We’ve rounded up suggestions that are pandemic friendly.
 However, please note that it is still your responsibility to practice safety protocols, Covid-19 event guidelines, and constant hygiene.
 If need be, consult your local public health professional and abide by your government mandates.

 There you have it!
 Indoor wedding during a pandemic.
 PART 1: Ceremony.
-Share your thoughts with us in the comments section below! xo